Andrew-M-C/SMB-CIFS_discovery/README.md

 This utility use JSON string for outputting, which is very easy to redirect to pipe, UNIX domain socket, files and other inter-process-commucations.

-Problems
+Problem and Solution
 ---

-I have not completed it yet because I have met a mysterious problem.
-Here is the [question on StackOverflow](http://stackoverflow.com/questions/41034511/c-function-parameter-mysteriously-drifted#)
+I had met a mysterious problem.
+Here is the [detailed question on StackOverflow](http://stackoverflow.com/questions/41034511/c-function-parameter-mysteriously-drifted#)

+I have solved this problem by overriding Samba smbclient (samba-3.6.25/source3/client) sources with my own ones.
+This operation makes my own project be built at the same environment with Samba sources itself.
+And finally, the mysterious problem disapeared.

-Any person who know how to solve or have any suggestion, please welcome to comment on the StackOverflow site.
+However, this did not solve the fundamental problem.
+So any person who know why my original problem occurred, please feel welcomed to comment on the StackOverflow site.
 Or [send me an Email](mailto:laplacezhang@126.com).

 Thanks at advance!